Conclave to elect a new pope will start on May 7 as cardinals get to know one another

 Cardinal electors

-The College of Cardinals that will elect a new pope includes members from far-flung corners of the globe whom Francis named over his 12-year papacy to bring in new points of views of the Catholic Church hierarchy.
+The College of Cardinals that will elect a new pope includes members from far-flung corners of the globe whom Francis named over his 12-year papacy to bring in new points of view — often at the expense of traditional centers of Catholicism.

 Nichols acknowledged that the 135 cardinal electors — 108 of whom were appointed by Francis — don’t know each other very well.
 The last 20 were appointed in early December.